I know, I know, you don’t like math. We’ll keep it manageable.

 “But,” you ask, “didn’t I already budget for maintenance?”

 Maintenance comprises costs you incur between each tenancy, and mild repairs during it.
-New paint, new carpets, trimmed landscaping.
-Not a brand new roof.
+New paint, new carpets, trimmed landscaping, patching a small roof leak.
+It doesn’t involve replacing the entire roof.

 Capital expenditures, and other unaccounted-for expenses, are why so many landlords fail.
 Rental properties are a lot of work to maintain, manage, and financially care for, and most landlords don’t fully grasp all of the work and expenses involved.